The way we work and skills we use are changing

 The skills we once thought most important are no longer the best predictors of success.
-Functional skills (technical abilities and job-specific knowledge) are becoming outdated faster than ever.
-Yet behavioural competencies remain timeless and transferable across roles, industries, and career stages.
+Functional skills (technical abilities and job-specific knowledge) remain foundational for performing the job, but they're becoming outdated faster than ever.

 Research from leading institutions, including Harvard Business Review, Boston Consulting Group, PwC, Deloitte, the World Economic Forum, and the Project Management Institute, consistently shows that behavioural competencies are the real predictors of sustainable performance and career progression.